 Often mistaken for a liqueur, it is truly a spirit because it isn’t sweetened.
-It belongs with the vodkas, gins and whiskeys when categorizing absinthe.
+It belongs to the vodkas, gins, and whiskeys when categorizing absinthe.

 It has a strong licorice flavor to it and has a high alcohol content.
-It is often served with ice, a sugar cube placed on a slotted spoon over the glass and water poured over the sugar.
+The spirit is often served with ice, a sugar cube placed on a slotted spoon over the glass and water poured over the sugar.

-The Green Lady was blamed for causing madness, seizures and low morality, among other ills of society.
+The Green Lady was blamed for causing madness, seizures, and low morality, among other ills of society.
 One of the final blows was a scandal in 1905 involving a French laborer who had spent the day drinking.
 His drink of choice was absinthe.
-He later murdered his children and pregnant wife.
+Later that day he murdered his children and pregnant wife.

 The drink was banned in France and other countries soon followed.
 In the United States and around the world the ban has since been lifted.

 Studies have proven there is nothing hallucinogenic about the drink.
 Absinthe does have a higher alcohol content than other spirits, so keeping that in mind is important to drink responsibly.

 HOW TO OBSERVE #NationalAbsintheDay

 Have some absinthe (Remember always to drink responsibly and never to drink and drive) and use #NationalAbsintheDay to post on social media.